 The Top 10 Changes ACOs Need to Know

 ACOs participating in shared savings programs face a number of opposing forces in 2021.
 From a decline in the number of Medicare beneficiaries to new CMS regulations to force downside risk sooner, ACOs are carefully weighing their options in the year ahead.
-In fact, the number of ACOs participating in the Medicare Shared Savings Program (MSSP) dropped by 7.7% in 2021 as reported by Modern Healthcare.
-This nascent decline raises a red flag for everyone involved in the programs; MSSP and the Quality Payment Program (QPP).
+In fact, the number of Accountable Care Organizations participating in the Medicare Shared Savings Program (MSSP) dropped by 7.7% in 2021 as reported by Modern Healthcare.
+This nascent decline raises a red flag for everyone involved in the programs; MSSP and the Quality Payment Program ( QPP).
 Both programs are proven to save money while improving patient care outcomes.

 Ten MSSP and QPP Changes to Know